Cyclops v3.3 - Public Beta

 Select an Asset to Place

-Now let’s place an asset in the world.
-Open the left side tool drawer.
+Open the tool drawer on the left side of the screen.
 You should see the asset tools.
-Use the pulldown menu at the top to select the asset you wish to add to the scene.
+Use the Place an Asset pulldown menu at the top to select the asset you wish to add to the scene.

 The Place Asset Tool